neoedmund/BareMetal-OS/README.md

 It uses  [Pure64 and BareMetal](https://github.com/ReturnInfinity/BareMetal)

+Added some other stuff,
+like `memtest` , `Play With the Memory`.

 # some other stories

 Why another OS?

+Well,

 ## source mature level (by neoe)
 1. runnable, functional.(works)